justmarkham/DAT8/README.md

 **Homework:**
 * Confirm that you have [TextBlob](https://textblob.readthedocs.org/) installed by running `import textblob` from within your preferred Python environment.
 If it's not installed, run `pip install textblob` at the command line (not from within Python).
 * Complete the [Yelp review text homework](homework/14_yelp_text.md), and add a Python script (or IPython notebook) to your GitHub repo.
 This assignment is due on Monday.
-* There is a video/reading assignment on [cross-validation](homework/15_cross_validation.md), for those of you that have not already watched the video or would prefer a reading instead.

 **Resources:**
 * For more on conditional probability, read these [slides](https://docs.google.com/presentation/d/1psUIyig6OxHQngGEHr3TMkCvhdLInnKnclQoNUr4G4U/edit#slide=id.gfc69f484_00), or read section 2.2 of the [OpenIntro Statistics textbook](https://www.openintro.org/stat/textbook.php) (14 pages).